JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 #### 2. The `java.library.path` system property is not set correctly

-The library path that was used to look up the libarry is printed in the exception message (`<list of paths>` above).
+The library path that was used to look up the library is printed in the exception message (`<list of paths>` above).
 It is a list of directories that was used to find the native library.
 One of those directories should contain the library you're trying to load.

-If the library you're trying to load is located in another directory, you can set the `java.library.path` system property to the directory that contains your library using the `-Djava.library.path=/path/to/lib` VM argument, where multiple directories can be added seperated by `;` on Windows, and `:` on other platforms, e.g. `-Djava.library.path=/path1:/path2:/path3`.
+If the library you're trying to load is located in another directory, you can set the `java.library.path` system property to the directory that contains your library using the `-Djava.library.path=/path/to/lib` VM argument, where multiple directories can be added separated by `;` on Windows, and `:` on other platforms, e.g. `-Djava.library.path=/path1:/path2:/path3`.

 If the error keeps occurring, check the exception message.
 If it does not contain the library path you expected, you might be passing the command line option as a program argument instead of a VM argument by accident (VM arguments should be passed _before_ the main class), or it could be a problem with missing quotes in the shell you're using (e.g. `powershell` requires passing system properties in quotes, such as `'-Dmy.prop=val'` to avoid being picked up as other syntax).